krobelus/rate-experiments/thesis.md

 unit deletions.

 Specified DRAT is necessary to verify solvers' inprocessing steps that employ deletions of unique reason clauses [@rebola2018two].
-We implement an efficient checker, `rate`, that supports both specified and operational DRAT.
+Our initial research question was whether specified DRAT can be checked as efficiently as operational DRAT.
+To answer this, we have implemented an efficient checker, `rate`, that supports both specified and operational DRAT.
+We provide experimental results suggesting that that the cost for specified DRAT is, on average, the same but an excessive number of reason deletions can make it significantly more costly.

 Furthermore, specified DRAT features the advantage that the accumulated formula is easy to compute without performing unit propagation.
-This enables us to produce SICK certificates which are small, efficiently checkable witnesses of a proof's incorrectness.
+This enables us to produce SICK certificates, which are small, efficiently checkable witnesses of a proof's incorrectness.
 They report which proof step failed, which can be used to detect bugs in checkers and pinpoint bugs in solvers.
 We provide a tool, `sick-check` to check SICK witnesses.

-Our initial research question was whether specified DRAT can be checked as efficiently as operational DRAT.
-Based on our benchmarks we provided evidence that the cost for specified DRAT is, on average, the same but an excessive number of reason deletions can make it significantly more costly.

 7. Future Work
 ==============